 Flagship International First Class Lounge.
 There I was hoping the agents could print my boarding card, and I’d have a few hours between flights to relax in a small and dated, but comfortable space.
 I struck out on both accounts, and I was told that AirBerlin now departs from Terminal 5.
 Thankfully the nice agent reminded me about the O’Hare Airside shuttle over to T5.

-As Rohan stated, it is available between 10:30AM and 8PM each day.
-The shuttle departs every 15 or 20 minutes.
 On my day of travel, the shuttle stopped running between 1:30 and 2:30.
 That meant I had to leave the lounge in T3 earlier than I had would have otherwise.
 I didn’t have a boarding card, but by showing my passport and my itinerary, I was able to access the bus.

 Taking the O’Hare Airside Shuttle